Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 7 - List in HTML/README.md

       &ltdd&gtLorem ipsum dolor sit amet consectetur adipisicing.&lt/dd&gt &lt/dl&gt
 </pre>
-This is rarely used list type and used for informative lists. <br>
+This is a rarely used list type and is used for informative lists. <br>

-Note : For list Border style We need to checkout CSS.
+Note: For the list Border style We need to checkout CSS.